alexali04/alexali04.github.io/_posts/2024-11-22-bayesian-linear-regression.markdown

 # 1. **Introduction**
 ___
-Things are easy when they're simple.
-As far as curves go, linear curves are about as nice as it gets.
+Linear regression is interpretable and well-studied.
 I present to you a rough anthology of linear regression.[^1]  By this, I mean several different approaches to linear regression.
 We'll start off with minimizing MSE and end up with a Bayesian approach with hopefully a (semi-)rigorous approach throughout.
 Ideally, everything should *feel* motivated.

-There are several computational tricks / alternative derivations which making things shorter and easier.
-These methods are also cleverer.
+There are several computational tricks / alternative derivations which are shorter and easier.
 I'll go through some of them at the end of the article but it's probably valuable to do it the painful way at least once.

 # 2. **Problem Set up**